Frequently Asked Questions

 What is the 'Woodland Reserve'?
 Can I go there?
 Woodland Reserve

-is a new project that is being developed within Whiteman Park that will see the creation of a protected area of natural bushland that can showcase the flora and fauna of our region prior to human settlement.
+Located just north of the Village precinct, the Reserve’s protected area of natural bushland showcases the flora and fauna of our region prior to human settlement.

 The primary aim of the Woodland Reserve